 A theorem of D.~Maharam~\cite{MR36817} asserts that \( \mu \) can be disintegrated over any \( (\pi, \nu) \) as above.
-In fact, existence of a disintegration can be proved in a setup considerably more general (see, for example, D.~H.~Fremlin~\cite[Thm.~452I]{MR2462372}), but in the framework of standard Lebesgue spaces, disintegration is essentially unique.
-While the context of our paper is purely ergodic theoretical, we note that the disintegration result holds in the descriptive set theoretical setting as well, as discussed in~\cite{MR786682} and~\cite{MR1012985}.
-Without striving for generality, we formulate here a specific version, which suits our needs.
+In fact, the existence of a disintegration can be proved in a considerably more general setup (see, for example, D.~H.~Fremlin~\cite[Thm.~452I]{MR2462372}), but in the framework of standard Lebesgue spaces, disintegration is essentially unique.
+While the context of our work is purely ergodic-theoretical, we note that the disintegration result holds in the descriptive set-theoretical setting as well, as discussed in~\cite{MR786682} and~\cite{MR1012985}.
+Without striving for generality, we formulate here a specific version that suits our needs.

-\begin{theorem}[Disintegration of Measure] Let \( (X,\mu) \) be a standard Lebesgue space, \( (Y, \nu) \) be a \( \sigma \)-finite standard Lebesgue space, and let \( \pi : X \to Y \) be a measurable function.
+\begin{theorem}[Disintegration of Measure ] Let \( (X,\mu) \) be a standard Lebesgue space, \( (Y, \nu) \) be a \( \sigma \)-finite standard Lebesgue space, and let \( \pi : X \to Y \) be a measurable function.
 If \( \pi_{*}\mu \) is equivalent to \( \nu \), then there exists a disintegration \( (\mu_{y})_{y \in Y} \) of \( \mu \) over \( (\pi, \nu) \).
 Moreover, such a disintegration is essentially unique in the sense that if \( (\mu'_{y})_{y \in Y} \) is another disintegration, then \( \mu_{y} = \mu_{y}' \) for \( \nu \)-almost all \( y \in Y \). \end{theorem}

 \begin{remark} It is more common to formulate the disintegration theorem with the assumption that \( \pi_{*}\mu = \nu \), when one can additionally ensure that \( \mu_{y}(X) = \mu(X) \) for \( \nu \)-almost all \( y \).
 Weakening the equality \( \pi_{*}\mu = \nu \) to mere equivalence is a simple consequence, for if \( (\mu_{y})_{y \in Y} \) is a disintegration of \( \mu \) over \( (\pi, \pi_{*}\mu) \), then \( \bigl(\frac{d\pi_{*}\mu}{d\nu}(y) \cdot \mu_{y}\bigr)_{y \in Y} \) is a disintegration of \( \mu \) over \( (\pi, \nu) \). \end{remark}